playmast3r/Guitar-Inventory-App-Nodejs/README.md

 1) I first designed the database, time taken ~10 mins.
 2) Then I wrote db function to return list of guitars sold by the owner in month passed in params, time taken ~30 mins.
 3) Took boilerplate CRUD code for nodejs, modified it to my requirement, testing, bugfix, etc, time taken ~1 hr.
+Project is developed in Restful way.
+So same endpoint will cater everything depending on protocol used.

+## Steps:
+1) Git clone the repo or download zip.
+2) `` cd Guitar-Inventory-App-Nodejs ``
+3) `` npm install ``
+4) `` node server ``

 `` P.S.
 Comparatively easier problem than expected. ``